-Lightspeed Systems® had the opportunity to meet with Lauren Speiser, a National Board-certified kindergarten teacher with a master’s degree in Educational Technology, to learn more about how she successfully overcame the challenges of teaching remotely and implementing new technologies within her virtual classroom during the pandemic.
-She also shared her plans with us for returning to in-person learning this fall.
+Lightspeed Systems® had the opportunity to meet with Lauren Speiser, a National Board Certified kindergarten teacher with a master’s degree in Educational Technology, to learn how she successfully overcame the challenges of remote teaching and implemented new technologies within her virtual classroom.

-One other challenge that I had as a teacher this last year was regularly getting in touch with families.
+One other challenge that I had as a teacher during our virtual year was regularly getting in touch with families.
 During a typical school year, when you see students every day, you can send a note home or catch the parent during pick-up time at the end of the day.
-This was not an option for most of the last year.
+This was not an option for most of 2020.
 For one reason or another, many families were unable to answer their phones or check their email.
-We know that families struggled to get their children online each day, and as a teacher, you start to worry about them.
-As the year went on, communication between families and the school improved, and it needs to continue to be a top priority moving forward.
+We know that families struggled to get their children online each day during the pandemic, and as a teacher, you start to worry about your students.
+As the year went on, and with some dedicated effort on the part of teachers and administrators, communication between families and the school improved.
+It needs to continue to be a top priority moving forward.

-During the pandemic, my students did a fantastic job learning the kindergarten standards virtually.
 One of my yearly personal goals is to help my students learn independence.
-That looked a lot different this year.
-I felt terrible that I could not be physically next to my students to assist as I usually would in the classroom.
-However, my students still prevailed through the challenges of online learning and were independent learners by the end of the year.
+That looked very different during a year of virtual learning.
+During the height of the pandemic, I felt terrible that I could not be physically next to my students to assist as I usually would in the classroom.
+My students prevailed through the challenges of online learning, though, and had become independent learners by the end of the school year.

 The best thing we can do for ourselves, as teachers and for our students, is to be prepared to switch to some degree of online learning in the future—whether that means a hybrid model, a long-term shift like we saw with the pandemic, or some other scenario.
 Teachers have done so much work learning about virtual schooling and adopting new tools into the classroom, and we need to make sure that time and hard work doesn’t go to waste.